Abstract Classes in CPP

 • Concrete Class: This is a class that inherits from an abstract class and implements the pure virtual function.
 You can create objects of a concrete class.

-Abstract Classes In C++
+Abstract Classes in C++

 A Problem to Solve